 A final report will be required within three months following the completion of the project.
-Projects are given 2 years to complete from the start date.
-Applicants with overdue final reports will not be eligible for ISO funding until the report is submitted and approved.
-The ISO will provide successful recipients with the Final Report questionnaire to submit.
+Projects are given 2 years to complete from the start date but be aware that program requirements vary.
+Applicants with one or more overdue final reports will not be eligible for any further ISO funding until the report is submitted and approved.
+The ISO will provide successful recipients with the Final Report questionnaire to submit via the ISO portal.

 Please note that companies applying to the same program under a different company name with the same ownership structure will still be required to submit a final report.
+This also applies to individuals who are owners or part owners of an applicant company currently not in good standing with the ISO.